 06 of 06

-There are a number of free concerts and festivals throughout Jacksonville year round.
-The best example is the Jacksonville Jazz Festival, held each May, featuring a number of high-profile Jazz performers.
-The Jacksonville Landing often has free outdoor concerts as well.
-Although the musical guests are often local or regional acts, bigger names come through from time to time, such as The Flobots (known for their hit "Handlebars").
+There are a number of free concerts and festivals throughout Jacksonville year-round.
+The best example is the Jacksonville Jazz Festival, which is held each May and features a number of high-profile Jazz performers.
+The Jacksonville Landing often has free outdoor concerts as well, and although the musical guests are often local or regional acts, bigger names come through from time to time, such as The Flobots (known for their 2007 hit "Handlebars").